Finish the Game Pressure Free Throw Shooting Drill

 Run the drill at the end of practice to more closely simulate the mental and physical fatigue form the end of a game.

 We put the score on the scoreboard at 45-44 for high school varsity with our team leading by one.
 If the shooter makes the shot, your team gets one point added.
 If the shooter misses, the opponent gets two points added.
-That emphasized the importance of each miss.
+That emphasizes the importance of each miss.
 After one shooter is done, rotate until each player has had a chance to shoot.

 If you win the game, practice ends on a positive note.
-If you lose, there needs to be a penalty such as
+If you lose, there needs to be a penalty such as running, frozen push ups, or whatever you want to use.
+Or, you can do the drill again until you win it’

 Some adjustments you can make to make the game more challenging are: